Differentiated Instruction

 The key to all of this, says Padgham, is to plan ahead of time.
 “Start with the whole class and assign the daily tasks.
 Make sure you keep track of the choices students make so that you can let their parents and caregivers know which things they like best, such as being read to or doing crossword puzzles.”
 Keeping track of student choices will also let you know if students need to be encouraged to try a broader range of activities.

-Examples of Differentiated Instruction in Reading
+Examples of differentiated instruction in reading

-1. Choice Boards
+1. Choice boards

 To get started, try out these customizable PowerPoint templates available in HMH Into Literature for project-based learning options.
 You can customize these slides with project choices and instructions to create a digital choice board of your very own.

-2. Learning Stations
+2. Learning centers

 Set up literacy activities around the room and let students rotate through them.
 Each station should use a different method to teach a skill or concept, such as reading an article, watching a video, listening to an audiobook, or acting out a scene.
 To be effective, each station should have clear activities and takeaways.
 To help students process what they’ve learned, have a class discussion or assign a reflective activity after they’ve rotated through all the stations.

-3. Task Cards
+3. Task cards

-4. Tiered Assignments
+4. Tiered assignments

-Vary the tasks based on student level.
-For example, after reading or listening to a fiction passage, a developing reader could retell the story in her own words, an on-level learner could answer comprehension questions, and an advanced reader could rewrite the story from a different character’s point of view.
-Another idea is to create different sets of reading comprehension activities.
-Let students write a paper, do a TED-Style Talk or other presentation, or record a group discussion.
+Vary the tasks based on student reading ability in a particular area.
+Let students write a paper, do a TED-style talk or other presentation, or record a group discussion.
 Keep in mind that with the appropriate support, every learner can, and should, get the opportunity to try any of these tasks.
+Differentiated support may include meeting with a small group of students to practice strategies that build understanding.

-5. Vary Discussion Style
+5. Vary discussion style

 Rather than just having students answer specific questions that you ask, have students ask questions to each other.
 Challenge them to talk about what they liked or disliked and why.
 Ask a student to lead the discussion or assign students to bring questions to class.
 Take a vote on what a character might do next or hold a debate on a character’s guilt or innocence.
 The point is to introduce various ways to discuss the materials your class reads.